Skip to Main Content

 Learn more about working with discussions in Canvas (text)

-Back to Index of Canvas Tutorial Topics
+Back to the Index of Canvas Topics

 Assignments

+Submissions such as text entry, file uploads, media recordings, Google Docs, URLs, or work completed on a 3rd-party web resources are assignments, and so are presentations, online quizzes and paper and pencil tests.
 The Assignments tool in Canvas can accommodate a wide variety of assignment types.
 If you haven't used Assignments extensively, start with this overview video (4:29)

 There are many more options and details related to Assignments in Canvas.
-Learn more (text).
+Learn more.

 Rubrics